emmafaye/ssbu-replay-analyzer/README.md

 > ⚠️ Currently a Work-in-Progress and is not ready for offical usage
 > ---
-> ⭐ this repo for a future release or feel free to reach out if you'd like to contribute!
+> ⭐ this repo for a future release or feel free to assign an issue to yourself!

 Replay Analyzer for Smash Ultimate is for content-creators, shoutcasters, professional's and casuals to improve their content delivery and reviews of replays.
 This project was born out of Nintendo's lack of support for a user-friendly replay viewer that allows easy sharing and review.